-Our laboratory uses theory and experiments to uncover mathematical laws and new phenomena in systems of interacting genes and cells.
-The following are examples of research questions we are interested in currently:
+The following are examples of questions we are interested in currently:

-- What are the quantitative laws of ‘system failure’ in biology?
+- What are the quantitative patterns of ‘system failure’ in biology?

 - What are the quantitative laws of decision-making?